Eigenvalues of Cayley graphs: Perfect state transfer in Cayley graphs

 It is known that if $G$ has perfect state transfer from $u$ to $v$ at time $\tau$ then $G$ is periodic at both $u$ and $v$ with period $2\tau$ (see \cite{Christandl05} or \cite[Lemma 2.1]{Godsil11}).
 Moreover, there is an interesting relation between the eigenvalues of a graph $G$ and its periodicity (see \cite[Corollary 3.3]{Godsil11} or \cite[Theorem 2.3]{Zhou11}), which asserts that $G$ is periodic if and only if the eigenvalues of $G$ are all integers or all rational multiples of $\sqrt{\Delta}$ for some square-free integer $\Delta$.
 Furthermore, if the second alternative holds, then $G$ is bipartite.
 This criterion shows that perfect state transfer can occur in integral graphs but not always (see \cite{Christandl04}).
 In addition, if $G$ is regular, then its largest eigenvalue is an integer and so the second alternative above cannot occur.
 Thus a regular graph is periodic if and only if it is integral (see \cite[Section 5]{Godsil12-1}).
 Hence all integral Cayley graphs are periodic.
-In particular, all integral Cayley graphs mentioned in section \ref{sec:ICG} are periodic.
+In particular, all integral Cayley graphs mentioned in Section \ref{sec:ICG} are periodic.
 Moreover, from the discussion above one can see that integral Cayley graphs are good candidates if one wants to construct regular graphs having perfect state transfer.
 In fact, as noted in \cite[Lemma 2.2]{TanFC17} and \cite[Theorem 3.5]{PalB16}, if a Cayley graph on an abelian group has perfect state transfer, then it must be integral.

 In \cite[Theorem 4.3]{Coutinho15}, necessary and sufficient conditions for a graph belonging to an association scheme to admit perfect state transfer were obtained.
-In particular, this result applies to distance-regular graphs (see \cite[Corollaries 4.5 and 5.1]{Coutinho15}), and was used in \cite{Coutinho15} to determine which distance-regular graphs listed in \cite[Chapter 14]{BrouwerCN89} admit perfect state transfer.
-Note that many distance-regular graphs are Cayley graphs, and for them \cite[Corollaries 4.5 and 5.1]{Coutinho15} can be used to test whether they admit perfect state transfer.
+In particular, this result applies to distance-regular graphs (see \cite[Corollaries 4.5 and 5.1]{Coutinho15}) and was used in \cite{Coutinho15} to determine which distance-regular graphs listed in \cite[Chapter 14]{BrouwerCN89} admit perfect state transfer.
+Note that many distance-regular graphs are Cayley graphs, and \cite[Corollaries 4.5 and 5.1]{Coutinho15} can be used to test when a distance-regular Cayley graph admits perfect state transfer.